delavegar25/delavegar25/README.md

 ### About me
 - I'm currently working with Javascript and React.

-- I contribute to open source project and some times take part in competitions.
+- I contribute to open source projects and some times take part in competitions.

 - I write tech articles on Medium.